 This project recreates the beautiful bouquet of sunflowers that Monet famously painted as well as having children experiment with tempera paints and brushes.

 Step by Step full-color photo tutorials from the lesson

 Supplies needed for project

-Extension Projects for students to create in addition to main project
+Extension Project Idea in addition to Main project

 This is what customers are saying about

 “Your products are thorough and easy to use.
 Thank you!”

 “I have already gotten so many compliments on how beautiful students work is.
 Art is something many of our students do not get each year and I have committed to doing at least one art piece a month and I am using your units!

 Thank you for helping spread the love of art!”